 Chambakkara – Kannadikadu Rd, Chambakkara, Upasana Nagar, Maradu, Kochi, Kerala 682304, India

 Chambakkara is at the center of fish trade in Kerala, and therefore, an important and iconic site.
 The lively wholesale market is filled with trays of crushed ice and fresh seafood, and of course, that fresh fish scent.
 Even if seafood isn’t your thing, the fish market is such a part of the Kerala experience- it is simply a must when it comes to shopping or looking around.

 1/373, Princess St, Fort Nagar, Fort Kochi, Kochi, Kerala 682001, India

-Located in the buzzing seaside town of Fort Kochi the Forte Kochi Heritage Hotel is located on Princess Street, one of the most iconic streets in Fort Kochi.
-The yellow hotel’s architecture is a nod to its Dutch, Portuguese and British history, adding to its colonial-era feel.
-The hotel itself has beautiful and seamlessly designed rooms, an outdoor pool, and is steps away from favored attractions in Fort Kochi, such as Vasco De Gama square and the Mahatma Gandhi Beach.
+Located in the buzzing seaside town of Fort Kochi, the Forte Kochi Heritage Hotel is located on Princess Street, one of the most iconic streets in Fort Kochi.
+The yellow hotel’s architecture is a nod to its Dutch, Portuguese, and British history, adding to its colonial-era feel.
+The hotel itself has beautiful and seamlessly designed rooms, an outdoor pool, and is just steps away from favored attractions in Fort Kochi, such as Vasco De Gama square and the Mahatma Gandhi Beach.
 The Hotel also has a bar and lounge, allowing for some drinks to enjoy the beautiful town of Fort Kochi.

 Niraamaya Retreats Backwaters And Beyond, Kumarakom